 Covid-19 College Closure and the Residence and Campus Life Office

-The Residence and Campus Life Office is a designated essential service, and remains open on weekdays from 9 am to 4:30 pm and Wednesdays to Saturday evenings from 8 pm to 4 am to support residents.
+The Residence and Campus Life Office is a designated essential service, and is open on weekdays from 9 am to 4:30 pm and Wednesdays to Saturday evenings from 8 pm to 4 am to support residents.
 Staff are also working remotely and can best be reached through email to Residence@kings.uwo.ca.
-We are also available through Zoom meetings.
+Phone calls and Zoom meetings can be arranged through email.

 The King’s residence community will be different this year.
 We are making some changes as a commitment to your health and safety, the health and safety of our entire community in our current Covid-19 environment.